TuvokVersatileKolinahr/selfies-frontend/README.md

 selfies-frontend
 ================

-The selfie service client with javascript
+The selfie service client with javascript.